VAIV-SKKU/YOLO-Train/README.md

 - pair 1 : Only detects BUY signals & SELL price for five transaction days later
 - pair 2 : Only detects SELL signals

-Running detect.py results in creating individual csv files for each stock.
+Running detect.py results in creating the 'signal' folder of the recent 'run' folder.
+The individual csv files for each stock are stored inside the 'signal' folder.
 We later use these csv files to calculate the annual profits.
-The csv files are created in the dete

 ```
 runs